-Suzanne is a Professor and Associate Dean (Research) in the Faculty of Education, QUT Australia.
+Suzanne is a Professor in The Centre for Inclusive Education (C4IE) and a member of the Faculty of Creative Industries, Education and Social Justice.
 Suzanne’s areas of expertise are in inclusive education, ethical leadership for inclusive schools, disability and teacher preparation for inclusive schools.
 She has engaged in research to inform policy and practice in Australian and international education contexts.
 She has published over 90 journal publications, books, book chapters and research reports.
-She is currently the Program Director of Program 2: Enhancing Learning and Teaching for The Cooperative Research Centre for Living with Autism (Autism CRC). http://www.autismcrc.com.au/.
+She is currently the Program Director of Program 2: The School Years for The Cooperative Research Centre for Living with Autism (Autism CRC). http://www.autismcrc.com.au/.

 Her work appears in leading international journals including Autism, Clinical Child and Family Psychology Review, Developmental Medicine and Child Neurology, Journal of Autism and Developmental Disorders, BMC Public Health, Teachers and Teaching: Theory and Practice.